mutablestate/mensagem/README.md

 The `-q` option will just print out quotes and the `-r` option will just print out the reminders.

+The quotes are stored in the `lib/mensagem/quotes` directory.
+These are text files which are formatted just like the text files that the fortune program uses.
+So if you install `fortune-mod`, or `fortune`, you can copy the text files in the package to the `quotes` directory and Mensagem will be able to read them.

 To add reminders, use the -a option, as in the example below:

+    mensagem -a 10/12 "Feed the pet tiger."

-    mensagem -a 2014/10/12 "Greet the wife."
+    mensagem -a 2016/7/12 "Greet the wife."

+The date needs to be formatted either Month/Day or Year/Month/Day.
+If you write just the month and the date, Mensagem will assume that the reminder is for this year, or next year if the date is already passed.
-At the moment, the date needs to be formatted Year/Month/Day and the year must be written with four digits.
+If you write the year, the year must be written with four digits.

 ###Status